giunzz/giunzz/README.md

 ### Hi there 👋

-🌱 I’m currently learning information technology.
+🌱 I’m currently learning information security and some subjects in information technology.

 <center>